jdswinbank/Comet/README.rst

 Event handlers
 --------------

-Although the ``broker`` aims to serve as a fairly complete and fully-functional broker, it is anticipated that those interested in subscribing to VOEvent feeds may have varied and unforeseen requirements.
-The ``subscriber`` module provided by Comet therefore only serves as a template, and it is expected that subscribers will wish to develop it further to meet their needs.
+Comet aims to server as a fairly complete and fully-functional broker.
+However, it is anticipated that those interested in subscribing to VOEvent feeds may have many and varied requirements; it is impossible to take account of all of them.
+For these users, Comet serves as a template and development platform, and they are encouraged to develop it further to meet their needs.

-One way in which the ``subscriber``'s capabilties may be developed is by providing "event handlers": Python code which is executed when a new event is received.
+One way in which the Comet's capabilties may be developed is by providing "event handlers": Python code which is executed when a new event is received.
 In order to make use of this facility, the developer should be familiar with Twisted's `component architecture
 <http://twistedmatrix.com/documents/current/core/howto/components.html>`_.
 Handlers may then be written to follow Comet's ``comet.icomet.IHandler`` interface, and then installed in the ``comet/plugins`` directory.
 A simple example is provided in ``comet.plugins.eventprinter``.

 Each handler must provide a ``name`` attribute.
-The user may specify the names of one or more handlers to use on the command line (the ``--action`` argument to the ``subscriber``).
-If no action is specified, all available handlers are loaded by default.
+The user may specify the names of one or more handlers to use on the command line (the ``--action`` command line argument).

 Future plans
 ------------